 ii.
 Consensus mean with exclusion criteria based on Chauvenet's criterion iii.
-Defined target value
+Defined target value the mean is calculated simply as a method of determining the overall range of results.

 Data is handled in the same way as above.
 However, the statistical outliers in each group are identified using Chauvenet's criterion instead of using multiples of s as the cut off.
 This means that with small sample sizes such as individual method groups, outliers are identified more effectively.
 A minimum number of samples for consensus mean with this type of exclusion is 5.